Paperspace/gradient-utils/README.md

 Function to set value of `TF_CONFIG` when run on machines within Paperspace infrastructure.

-It can raise a `ConfigError` exception (with pertinent error message) if there's a problem with its configuration in a particular machine.
+It can raise a `ConfigError` exception with message if there's a problem with its configuration in a particular machine.

 **_Usage example:_**